There are two main construction methods employed for the City Rail Link:

 A diaphragm wall would typically be constructed as a ‘perimeter’ to prevent water ingress, for example.

-Diaphragm walls are created under Lower Queen Street from the CPO Building to enable CRL tunnels to be formed.
-This work is being done by Precinct Properties.
+Diaphragm walls created under Lower Queen Street from the CPO Building enabled CRL tunnels to be formed.
+The Commercial Bay work was under the umbrella of Precinct Properties, not CRL.

 A caisson is a watertight retaining structure.

-It can be used for, say, the purpose of gaining access to an existing underground service but in the case of the CRL, it's for forming reception shafts for the pipe jack works along Albert Street and at the points of connection between the new line and existing lines.
+It can be used for, say, the purpose of gaining access to an existing underground service but in the case of the CRL, it was for forming reception shafts for the pipe jack works along Albert Street and at the points of connection between the new line and existing lines.

 Segmented caissons are formed to create permanent portal entries to enable the Microtunnel Boring Machine (MTBM) to bore new stormwater pipes.

-There are caisson shafts at Wellesley Street and a second shaft at Swanson Street.
+There were caisson shafts at Wellesley Street and a second shaft at Swanson Street.

 Secant Pile Walls